leban-issa/waitlist/README.md

 ## About the Application

-This application is used for putting customers on waiting list.
-It uses springboot and mongodb to store its data
+This is a waiting list application that is used to put customers on a waiting list.
+The framework used was SpringBootand MongoDb to store data of the customers and restaurant.
+If the database connection works properly you are able to call REST endpoints defined below.

 ## How to build